a2800276/hexy.js/README.md

 currently running]).
 Under node, I can generally assume that binary data is passed in in a sane fashion using buffers, but plain old Javascript doesn't really have any datatypes that can handle bytes gracefully.
-Currently only Strings are supported, I'd like to add numeric and typed arrays.
+Currently only Strings and arrays containing Number'ish values are supported, I'd like to add numeric and typed arrays more explicitly.

 Let me know in case you run into any issues, I'd be happy to find out about them.

 ## TODOS

-The current version only pretty prints node Buffer and JS Strings.
+The current version only pretty prints node.js Buffers, and JS Strings and Arrays.
 This should be expanded to also do typed arrays, Streams/series of Buffers which would be nice so you don't have to collect the whole things you want to pretty print in memory, and such.

 I'd like to improve html rendering, e.g. to be able to mouse over the ascii annotation and highlight the hex byte and vice versa, improve browser integration and set up a proper build & packaging system.

+Better testing for browser use.

 ## Thanks